 The UB academic brand uses several important marks, including our logo.
 Each has a specific role in representing the university.

-Our primary mark represents the strength and power of the university’s academics.
+Our primary mark represents the breadth and quality of the university’s academics.
 This is the university’s logo and most recognizable mark.
 It must be presented in its original format, never altered or manipulated, in all communications.
+It can also never appear on its own or separated from any official university lockups without a secondary reference.
+Furthermore, the interlocking UB cannot be used in conjunction with another word or graphic to create a new mark.
+See more information on proper usage and clear space.

 The crest is a supporting graphic that can be used in university communications that emphasize heritage or have a more traditional, historic or formal visual identity.
 This mark is particularly appropriate for use in international markets.
-It should be used as a graphic element, and always in association with the primary academic mark, but never locked up.
+It should be used as a graphic element, and always in association with the formal academic name, but never locked up.

 University Communications is responsible for approving any and all usage of university trademarks in promotional instances and must be consulted prior to ordering.